 - The population of Rusty Blackbird in Nova Scotia is currently unknown. - On PHP's Crown license area, there are 69 locations in ACCDC's sensitive species dataset dated May 2022.
 These locations range in observation dates from 1987 to 2018 (see below map).
 Deferral of management activities in these locations during the breeding season of May to August may occur depending on data quality, year of original sighting, and input from regional NSDNRR biologists.
-Deferral of management activities in 2021 have occurred related to at-risk bird known locations. - PHP is an active partner on a Habitat Stewardship Fund project titled 'Conserving Habitat for Canada Warbler, Olive-sided Flycatcher and Rusty Blackbird in Mainland Nova Scotia'.
-The main objectives of this project are to build partnerships with landowners and forest managers on breeding habitat conservation as well as develop and test beneficial management practices for the three species in the working forest of mainland Nova Scotia.
-Project work began in the fall of 2020 and will end in March 2023. - NSDNRR is currently renewing the provincial species at risk recovery programs by developing new recovery teams for listed species.
+Deferral of management activities in 2021 have occurred related to at-risk bird known locations. - PHP is an active funding partner on a research project with Dalhousie University and the Nova Scotia Community College titled "At-Risk Birds Critical Habitat Modeling for Strategic Planning on Port Hawkesbury Paper's Crown License Lands".
+The purpose of the project is to develop and validate species at risk habitat models for various bird species known or predicted to occur in the forest management area.
+Previous habitat models have been constructed using the current forest inventory data, which is limited in spatial scale and detail, and aggregated at the stand level.
+The province has acquired topographic LiDAR data and is available for public use.
+In this project, we will attempt to extract relevant metrics (based on expert opinion and literature) of the forest structure from the LiDAR point cloud data in addition to other variables (topography, climate etc.) to develop a new habitat model that will be validated by field visits.
+The habitat models, once validated for accuracy, will be incorporated into PHP's long-term planning model and planning process to ensure adequate habitat characteristics are maintained across the landscape over time.

+Canada Warbler Rusty Blackbird Eastern Wood Pewee Olive-sided Flycatcher Evening Grosbeak Common Nighthawk

+- NSDNRR is currently renewing the provincial species at risk recovery programs by developing new recovery teams for listed species.
 As of April 2019, a new recovery team was established for all listed birds in the province, including Rusty blackbird.
 These teams will "set the goals and objectives to address data gaps or threats, monitor the success of recovery and provide recovery-related advice to government to resolve management questions" (www.novascotia.ca/news).